It’s an excellent time to consider mortgages in Portugal.

 If you bank with Millennium, as many foreigners in Portugal do, they have good mortgage advisors and will offer loan-to-value ratios of up to 90%, if you’re a fiscal resident.

-Need a bank account with Millennium?
+Need a Portuguese bank account?
 Check out Bordr’s convenient online service.

 As a fiscal resident, it’s generally quite easy to get at least 80%, so if your bank offers less than that you should look elsewhere.